US wholesale prices rise 0.3 pct., led by costlier gas, food

 U.S. wholesale prices rose 0.3 percent in December, led higher by more expensive gas, food and cars.

-The Labor Department says the producer price index, which measures price changes before they reach consumers, increased 1.6 percent last year.
+The producer price index, which measures price changes before they reach consumers, increased 1.6 percent last year, the Labor Department said Friday.
 That's the biggest 12-month gain since September 2014.
 Still, it is low historically and suggests inflation is largely in check.

-The Federal Reserve has begun to slowly raise interest rates as the economy heals and is keeping a close eye on inflation.
-With wages starting to increase more quickly, companies may raise prices to offset those costs.
-Yet wholesale price increases remain below the Fed's target of 2 percent.
+The Federal Reserve has begun to slowly raise interest rates as the job market picks up and is keeping a close eye on inflation.
+With wages starting to increase more quickly, companies may lift prices to offset those costs.
+Yet wholesale price increases remain below the Fed's target for overall inflation of 2 percent.

 Comments